monte-language/monte/docs/faq.rst

         These should only be used for docstrings. */

-Q) What does "dynamic" mean, when used to describe Monte?
+What does "dynamic" mean, when used to describe Monte?
 ---------------------------------------------------------

-A) Dynamic typing, dynamic binding, dynamic compiling.
+Dynamic typing, dynamic binding, dynamic compiling.

 Vocabulary